lmirza3/lmirza3/project5/README.txt

 —————————————————————————
 Implementation of Factory Design Pattern:

-i) We first make a shapes interface in the file “ShapesInterface.java” with all the functions in the file “Shapes.java”:
+i) We first make a tetromino interface in the file “Tetromino.java” that contains all the default functions that will be implemented in each class.
+The class looks as follows:

-public interface ShapesInterface
-{
-  void makeShape(Shapes.Tetrominoes shape);
-  void makeNewX(int ind, int x);
-  void makeNewY(int ind, int y);
-  int getx(int ind);

-  . . . .
-}

-ii) Next we made our Shapes class implement this interface in our “Shapes.java” file:

 public interface Tetromino {
  public void moveLeft(Block[][] grid);